jaegpark/Portfolio-Website/README.md

-# PublicProfile
+# Portfolio
-This is my public profile, made in HTML/CSS as a side project started in my grade 11 year.
+This is my portfolio site, made in HTML/CSS as a side project started in my grade 11 year.

 This website will include my resume, who I am, as well as projects I've worked and will be working on in the future.